stephaniesmith/image-gallery/LAB.md

 The app allows users to create albums and the add images to those albums.

-The `App` component should have at least a header, nav and footer plus a main area whose content is controlled by the router.
+The `App` component should have at least a header, nav and footer plus a main area whose content is controlled by the router and whose layout is controlled by css grid, css, and media queries.

 The `AlbumDetail` component (displayed at route `/albums/:id`) has a subroute area that displays one of three image views or the new image form